KnowThePepper

 How Hot is Aji Colorado?
 Heat Level & Flavor

-Aji Colorado Nutrition Facts & Health Benefits
+Aji Colorado Nutrition Facts & Serving Context

 Like other hot peppers, Aji Colorado delivers solid nutritional value in small quantities.
 A 100g serving of fresh red pepper provides approximately 40 calories, with meaningful amounts of Vitamin C - often exceeding 100% of daily recommended intake in mature red specimens.
 The capsaicin responsible for that building warmth also triggers thermogenic responses in the body.